...is like an effortless blend of Joe Pass and Baden Powell [Fabio Carrilho, Violão PRO Magazine, Brazil]

 In addition to participating in CDs of other artists, Conrado recorded five CDs as a leader, all of them with great reviews at all the most important newspapers and music magazines in Brazil and abroad: Quarteto (2005), Noches del Museo (2008); Wrong Way (2011), Quatro Climas (2015) and “A Canção Brasileira” (A Brazilian Guitar SongBook) (2018)

-He also participated in two instrumental music compilations: Brazilian Songs Without Words (2007) and Cem anos de Caymmi (2014), both released by Tratore label.
+He also participated in three instrumental music compilations: Brazilian Songs Without Words (2007), Cem anos de Caymmi (2014) and O Fator Guanabara: Canções para um Brasil Ideal (2016), all of them released by Tratore label